Witiko/doctoral-thesis/defense.md

 authored as the sole author in 2018 has already received 15 citations from other researchers, seven of them in the last year and one in this year, which shows the ongoing impact of my results.

+To make it easy for others to reproduce my work, I have publicly released more than twenty digital artifacts, including Docker images, Jupyter notebooks, pre-trained token embeddings, online demos, and Git repositories.

 * * *